 Nigeria gained independence in 1960 and joined the United Nations, but was soon upset by a military coup and simultaneous massacres of Christian Ibos in the north carried out by Muslim Hausa.
 The rioting and fleeing developed an attempt at secession by the Ibos in the east in what they declared as the Republic of Biafra.
 The following years were marked by many bloody and bloodless revolutions and great economic volatility, despite the boost of the oil boom in the 1970.
 In 1999, the government returned to democratic elections, though the process is constantly threatened by corruption and fighting.

 What are the differences among civil, parastatal, quasi government and government agencies?

 Nigeria, like most other countries in Africa, could be so lucrative.
 There are so many untapped natural resources, that as a nation, it could shine like a beacon to the rest of the world.

 The shackles of the 20th and 21st centuries are corruption, disease and in-fighting.
 Unless one individual takes the dream forward and asks its people what does freedom mean to you, as a concept it is your right to live your life without bondage or shackles, and freedom from disease, corruption and greed.
 The commodities of the few are the right of all Nigeria's people.

 Nelson Mandela, where are you?
 Martin Luther King Jr., where are you?
-Ghandi, where are you?
-Nigeria has their own Ghandi, Mandela and M.L.
+Gandhi, where are you?
+Nigeria has their own Gandhi, Mandela and M.L.
 King and I say it is now time to stand up and be free.